-Policy guidance advises for afterschool programs: "the interventions implemented through these reservations must be evidence-based...and may include such activities as summer learning or summer enrichment, extended day, comprehensive after-school programs, tutoring, extended school year programs, and innovative approaches to providing instruction to accelerate learning."
+Further federal policy guidance adds that "the interventions implemented through these reservations must be evidence-based...and may include such activities as summer learning or summer enrichment, extended day, comprehensive after-school programs, tutoring, extended school year programs, and innovative approaches to providing instruction to accelerate learning."

-In line with the statutory language above, competitive grants will be awarded to applicants that show the greatest promise of supporting the following overarching goal adopted by the Vermont State Board of Education, "Ensure that Vermont's public education system operates within the framework of high expectations for every learner and ensure that there is equity in opportunity for all."
+In line with this legal framework, competitive grants will be awarded to applicants that show the greatest promise of supporting the following overarching goal adopted by the Vermont State Board of Education, "Ensure that Vermont's public education system operates within the framework of high expectations for every learner and ensure that there is equity in opportunity for all."
 Use of funds towards these objectives will be considered within Vermont's Education Recovery and Revitalization Framework, in concert with other local strategies, and aligned with these three recovery areas: